-With the setting up of a separate Department of ISM & H, we have focussed our attention on accelerating the pace of this work and currently, the work of laying down pharmacopoeial standards for more than 5000 drugs of Indian System of Medicines (ISM), of both plant and animal origin is in full swing.
-Government of India have identified 29 drugs testing laboratories across the country to take-up the work on single and compound formulations during the Ninth Five Year Plan, and to publish the subsequent volumes providing data on pharmacopoeial standards for various drug investigated.
+4. With the setting up of a separate Department of ISM & H, now known as Department of AYUSH, increasing attention is being paid to evolving pharmacopoeial standards for Unani drugs.
+The pace of the work has also been accelerated.
+And currently, the work of laying down pharmacopoeial standards for more than 5000 drugs of Indian Systems of Medicines (ISM), of both plant and animal origin, is in full swing.
+Government of India have identified 29 drugs testing laboratories across the country to take up the work on single drugs and formulations during the Eleventh Five Year Plan, and to publish the subsequent volumes providing data on pharmacopoeial standards for various drugs investigated.